Jane wants to make sure that the language on your clinic’s schedule actually matches the services provided.

 First, you need to create the treatment under your clinic settings:

-Now assign a Discipline, and you MUST be sure to assign a staff member to the treatment:
+Assign the Discipline the Treatment falls under and this time you MUST be sure to assign a Staff Member to the Treatment:

 Continuing filling in all the details you need to identify the treatment, including Length, Price, and Income Category, and then click Create Treatment: